 9. ID Theft Protection

 Identity theft protection defends your employees from financial fraud and stolen identity.
-Helping to halt a potential financial catastrophe is an excellent way to engender them to your business.
+Helping to halt a potential financial catastrophe is an excellent way to engender employees to your business.

 The world is shrinking every day.
-And now that more of every person’s life is immortalized through the internet, ID theft will only become a more serious problem.
+And now that more of every person’s life is immortalized through the internet, identity theft will only become a more serious problem.

 If your company offers ID theft protection, it demonstrates to your staff that you care about their overall well-being.
 Plus, looking out for your employees’ finances benefits you too.
 The less financial stress your employees are under, the more productive they can be.